baseboxorg/community-node/doc/rewards_plan.md

 We can then initiate a program where every vote is rewarded regardless of whether we win the Super Representative election that day.
 Essentially, we would create a market for buying votes instead of rewarding them.

-As our node wins the Super Representative election, 90% of block rewards will be deposited into the Rewards Account.
+As our node wins the Super Representative election, 80% of block rewards will be deposited into the Rewards Account.
 The Daily Reward Pool is 2% of the Rewards Account.
 The Rewards Account will grow until 50 days payout has been accrued and the daily Reward Pool amount becomes equal to the daily deposit amount.

 The daily reward pool is distributed to all votes regardless of whether the node wins the Super Representative election.

 Rewards per vote are calculated by taking the total daily payout and dividing by the total number of votes.

 An extra participation reward multiplier, M, is calculated from the number of days an address has voted for us, and the lifetime number of votes cast for Community Node.
-The formula for this is the number of days the address has voted for community node, divided by 2000, plus the natural log of the lifetime votes minus 16, divided by 20, plus 1, squared.
+The formula for this (*Neely's formula*) is the number of days the address has voted for community node, divided by 2000, plus the natural log of the lifetime votes minus 16, divided by 20, plus 1, squared.

 The vote rewards base rate R provides adjustments for overpayments.
 The previous day's reward pool is measured against the previous day's actual payout and then the base rate is recalculated accordingly.